 - Personal statement

-This is a formal essay that introduces you to the review board that is evaluating your application.
-This is your opportunity to share some information about yourself, your aspirations, and your past successes.
+This formal essay introduces you to the review board.
+Share information about yourself, your aspirations, and past successes.

-It is great to focus on what motivates you.
-Depending on the college you’re applying to, you might have a specific prompt or sample questions to answer in your personal statement.
+As you write, maintain inspiration about what motivates you.
+You might even have a specific prompt or sample questions to answer in your personal statement.

 - Admissions test results